Ann & Nate Levine Academy’s Middle School Program

 The Middle School experience emphasizes individual development, self-responsibility, being a positive member of the school community and the community at large, as well as being an active participant in one’s own learning.
 Our outstanding teachers emphasize higher-order thinking skills, critical thinking, and problem-solving.

 Outside the classroom, students have many opportunities to nurture their individual interests and unique abilities.
 Students may choose to develop leadership skills by participating in Student Congress, Student Ambassador Program, National Junior Honor Society, or Gabbai Club (a group that coordinates religious services).
-There are also many opportunities for participation in state, national, and worldwide competitions in the areas of language arts, current events, social studies, Hebrew language, writing, and math.
+There are also many opportunities for participation in state, national, and worldwide competitions in the areas of language arts, current events, social studies, Hebrew language, writing, and math -- click HERE to read this year's "Pathways, A Journey through Middle School Language Arts."
 Middle School students also have outstanding opportunities to experience their world through travel throughout Texas, to Washington, D.C., New York, and Israel.

 Levine Academy Middle School students study Hebrew and Jewish studies subjects including Tefilah, Torah, Tanach, Mishna and Talmud, as well as Jewish History.
 The study of the Holocaust and the study of Israel are integrated throughout the curriculum.
 Jewish ethics and values, holidays and special commemorative days are learned through educational units and programming.